 3.7.2 Based on the data gathered, site observations and the nature of the hazard in relation to peat landsliding (particularly the topography, peat depths and slope angles), it is anticipated that the potential for peat instability is low (given a lack of features directly indicative of this).
+Furthermore, the Scottish Road Network Landslides Study (Transport Scotland, 2009) does not identify this section as being high risk for landslides of any type or further detailed study.
 However, there is potential for peat instability in the form of peat slides (where relatively shallow peat slides at or just below its contact with the substrate) or a bog burst (more likely to occur in deeper peats through the break-out and evacuation of a semi-liquid basal peat mass).
 Consequently, both are taken into consideration in the risk assessment.